All Episodes

 There are crazy people in the world that need to be institutionalized.

-You might want to throw in that the Republicans made them that way if it makes you feel better, but just throw in that they have some crazy people and need to be institutionalized.
+You might want to throw in that the Republicans made them that way if it makes you feel better, but just throw in that they're some crazy people and need to be institutionalized.

-We can teach them to give others the benefit of the doubt, particularly those with whom they did.
+We can teach them to give others the benefit of the doubt, particularly those with whom they do.

-What is any of this got to do with children being afraid because of what happened in Tucson?
+What has any of this got to do with children being afraid because of what happened in Tucson?

-See, Michelle did not get the memo from I guess she wasn't even listening to her husband make the speech where she said all he said all this doesn't matter, but he did have a butt in there.
+See, Michelle did not get the memo from, I guess she wasn't even listening to her husband make the speech where she said, oh, he said, oh, this doesn't matter, but he did have a butt in there.

 Most kids are on Facebook.

-Mommy, mommy, I really hate the people down the street, but Mrs. Obama says we should love the people down the how can I help?
+Mommy, mommy, I really hate the people down the street, but Mrs. Obama says we should love the people down there.

-What does it have to do with what happened in Arizona?
+What does this have to do with what happened in Arizona?

 We can teach them to give others the benefit of the doubt, particularly those with whom they disagree.

-Mommy, mommy, what did it have to do with it?
+Mommy, mommy, what does it have to do with Arizona?

 So we can help our children by giving them the criminally false impression that the healthy political debate in this country led to this bloodshed.